KunalD09/VLSI_TCL/README.md

 1. exec grep -v -w "*" $outputdirectory/$designname.synth.v - this command removes redundant lines that contains * (asterik) symbol.
 2. string map {"\\" ""} $line - this command is used for removing the '\' (backslash) from the signal names.

-Now the final netlist can be used to run STA using OpenTimer tool.
+Now the final modified netlist can be used to run STA using OpenTimer tool.

 **Task 2: Converting Synthesis .sdc constraints to Opentimer .timing constraints**